 Goldsmiths’ Department of Music has a lively and varied research base, large postgraduate community, active performing tradition, and offers proximity to London’s resources.

-Our MPhil/PhD pathways
+Our MPhil/PhD programmes

-- Written thesis of up to 100,000 words (MPhil: 60,000 words).
+- MPhil/PhD in Music: Written thesis of up to 100,000 words (MPhil: 60,000 words).
 We offer supervision in many areas of music studies.

 - Practice-Based Research in Music: Examined by portfolio of practice, and a 30,000-60,000 word written element.
 Portfolios may include recordings of composition; documentation of performance; ethnographic film; web-based and digital humanities projects; documentation of installation; other practice-based research.

 You are assigned members of staff qualified to supervise your research throughout your period of registration.
-Supervision involves regular meetings throughout the period of study, and involves the development of an intensive intellectual relationship between you and your supervisor.
+Supervision involves regular meetings throughout the period of study and involves the development of an intensive intellectual relationship between you and your supervisor.

-You have access to Goldsmiths’ Graduate School, containing an open-access computer room, a student common room and seminar room for use by postgraduate research students.
+You have access to Goldsmiths Graduate School, containing an open-access computer room, a student common room and seminar room for use by postgraduate research students.

 Find out more about research degrees at Goldsmiths.